Kaikai (ferry): Design and construction

 Kaikai's design was an evolution of Sydney Ferries Limited's K-class design.
 The hull and deck fittings were designed by J Barber, foreman joiner of Sydney Ferries Limited, under the supervision of, and to a specification by T. Brown, works manager.
 She followed Kareela (1905) in being the second such ferry to have rounded roofline returns into her wheelhouses, thus fully enclosing the ends of the upper decks.
 While upper decks had been enclosed since the 1902's Koree, she and previous K-class steamers (Kurraba (1899), Kirribilli (1900), Kummulla (1903), and Kulgoa (1905)) all had open ended upper decks.

-She was built by David Drake Ltd, Balmain for £13,575.
+She was built by David Drake Limited, Balmain for £13,575.
 Her keel and keelson were made of ironbark, and at the time of her launch, it was noted to be specially strengthened throughout, with 14 x 14 inch hardwood belting running around the vessel.
 The floors and frames were of hardwood with the bottom planking also of hardwood throughout, and copper-fastened up to the waterline.
 She had four wooden bulkheads and one iron bulkhead.
 The hull was flared out with no overhanging sponsons, with a 4 inch x 1 inch iron sponson band.

-Her 59 hp triple expansion steam engine and boilers were supplied by Mort's Dock and Engineering to a specification provided by Sydney Ferries Limited works manager, Mr. T Brown.
+Her 59 hp triple expansion steam engine and boilers were supplied by Mort's Dock & Engineering Company to a specification provided by Sydney Ferries Limited works manager, Mr. T Brown.
 Of direct action, surface condensing type, her engines had cylinders of 13-inch, 21-inch, and 34-inch diameters respectively, with a stroke length of 21 inches.
 Her two through multi-tubular cylindrical type boilers were both 2.18 m in diameter, 4.6 m in length, and carried a working pressure of 180 1b, with a total heating space of 93 m2.
 The boilers were fitted with Deightons patent suspension furnace and automatic pumps as well as a fuel heater.
 She was fitted with a combined steam and hand steering gear from Alley and McClelland's.
 Electric lights, still a relative recent innovation for ferries, were supplied by Aller and McLellan of Glasgow and fitted Scott Henderson and Co.